London Korean Links

 Covering things Korean in London and beyond since 2006

-Introducing Korean Popular Culture [forthcoming]
+The History of Korean Popular Culture

 This new textbook is a timely and interdisciplinary resource for students looking for an introduction to Korean popular culture, exploring the multifaceted meaning of Korean popular culture at micro and macro levels and the process of cultural production, representation, circulation and consumption in a global context.
 Drawing on perspectives from the humanities and social sciences, … [Read More]